CharlieGo19/devops-notes/aws-sa-ass-learning/README.md

 ## IAM (Identity Access Management)

     IAM is a globally resilient service that's used for managing operational user access rights to the services associated with your AWS Account.
-Every AWS account has its own dedicated instance of IAM, and the database linked to this instance is secured across ALL AWS regions.
+Every AWS Account has its own dedicated instance of IAM, and the database linked to this instance is secured across ALL AWS regions.
 Therefore, there is full trust between your AWS account and your IAM service.